Creating a Quiz using the New Interface

 1. Click on Attempts & Completion to expand the settings.

-If the number of attempts provided is between 2 - 10, you can choose how Overall Grade Calculation works by clicking the drop-down.
+- If the number of attempts provided is between 2 - 10, you can choose how Overall Grade Calculation (2) works by clicking the drop-down.

-You can allow users one or more quiz attempts and calculate a grade based on their highest attempt, lowest attempt, first attempt, last attempt, or an average of all attempts.
+You can allow users one or more quiz attempts and calculate a grade based on their highest attempt, lowest attempt, first attempt, last attempt, or average of all attempts.

+2.3.
 Select the OK button to save your changes, or Cancel to go back.

-2. Notification Email: to receive notifications when a quiz is attempted, enter an email address or multiple email addresses separated by a comma.
+3. Notification Email: to receive notifications when a quiz is attempted, enter an email address or multiple email addresses separated by a comma.

 Step Six: Evaluation & Feedback Setup